monetha/go-verifiable-data/README.md

 it became possible to compile Go SDK of reputation protocol into WebAssembly module and run it in a browser.
-We have prepared a sample web application that has the same functionality as [`passport-list`](cmd/passport-list) and [`read-history`](cmd/read-history) utilities provide, i.e. it allows you to get the list of deployed passports and the history of passport changes directly from your browser.
+We have prepared a sample web application that has the same functionality as [`passport-list`](cmd/passport-list) and [`read-history`](cmd/read-history) utilities provide, i.e. it allows you to get the list of deployed passports and the history of passport changes directly in your web browser.

 To play with the web application, run the command